 Flat-heavy boroughs can mean lift booking rules and narrow stairs.
 Terraces can mean tighter streets and limited turning space.
 New-build blocks may restrict lift use or require concierge coordination.

 Often includes denser streets, stricter controls, and slower routes.
 Plan legal stopping points early and expect more time spent on access.
-Examples: Westminster man and van, Camden man and van, Islington man and van.
+Typical examples: Westminster man and van, Camden man and van, Islington man and van.

 A blend of busy corridors and quieter residential pockets.
 Moves can be straightforward or tricky depending on the exact street and building.
-Example: Hackney man and van.
+Typical example: Hackney man and van.

 More driveways and wider streets can reduce loading delays, but total time may still rise due to longer routes or multi-trip moves.
-Example: Croydon man and van.
+Typical example: Croydon man and van.

 Borough conditions influence time in predictable ways: legal stopping distance, number of floors, lift access, local enforcement, and how slow the route is on the day.
 If you want a pricing baseline first, use the London moving costs guide and then apply the borough friction factors above.